ibm-cloud-docs/codeengine/fun-create-inlinecode.md

 {: #fun-create-inline-console}

 Create a function with inline code from the console.
 {: shortdesc}

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Let's go**.
 3. Select **Function**.
 4. Enter a name for the function; for example, `myfunction`.
 Use a name for your function that is unique within the project.
 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 You must select a project to create a function.
 6. Select a **Runtime image** for your function code.
 For more information, see [Runtimes](/docs/codeengine?topic=codeengine-fun-runtime).
 7. Select to **Specify your code as an inline code bundle**.
 When you select this option, your function is created with a sample code bundle for the selected runtime.
 You can edit the sample code after the function is created.
 The code bundle is stored inline with the function.
 8. Specify your resource information, including [CPU and memory combinations](/docs/codeengine?topic=codeengine-fun-runtime#fun-supported-combo) and [Scale down delay](/docs/codeengine?topic=codeengine-fun-work#functions-scale).
 9. Optionally, specify a [custom domain](/docs/codeengine?topic=codeengine-fun-domainmapping) or [environment variables](/docs/codeengine?topic=codeengine-envvar).
 You can add these options later.
 10. Click **Create**.
-11. After the Function status changes to **Ready**, you can test the function.
+11. After the function status changes to **Ready**, you can test the function.
 Click **Test function** and then click **Send request**.
 To open the function in a web page, click **Function URL**.
 12. You can also change your function code in the Editor window.
 When you redeploy your function, the code is stored inline.

 You can invoke your function by clicking **Test function** and then **Send request**.